jbfavre/trafficserver/doc/admin-guide/configuration/cache-basics.en.rst

 By default, Traffic Server caches objects served in response to requests that contain cookies.
 This is true for all types of objects including text.
+Traffic Server does not cache cookied text content because object headers are stored along with the object, and personalized cookie header values could be saved with the object.
+With non-text objects, it is unlikely that personalized headers are delivered or used.

 You can reconfigure Traffic Server to:

 -  Not cache cookied content of any type.

+-  Cache cookied content that is of image type only.

 -  Cache all cookied content regardless of type.

--  Cache cookied content that is of image type only.

--  Cache all cookied content except text type.

-   It may be appropriate to configure Traffic Server to not cache cookied text content because object headers are stored along with the object, and personalized cookie header values could be saved with the object.
-With non-text objects, it is unlikely that personalized headers are delivered or used.

 To configure how Traffic Server caches cookied content: